goblindegook/goblindegook.com/content/post/2023/engineering-waste/index.md

 When analyzing waste, it's important to understand its role within the broader business context, as an activity that may appear unnecessary at first glance might, in fact, be contributing value to a product.

 For example, distilleries produce excess quantities of whiskey that might not be sold for years or even decades.
-They do not necessarily incur the wastes of overproduction or inventory because these businesses bet on the assumption that aged whiskey will gain commercial value as the years go by.
+They do not necessarily incur the wastes of overproduction or inventory because these businesses bet on the assumption that aged whiskey will gain commercial value as the years go by.[^1]

 In other cases, there are situations where overprocessing can serve as a significant distinguishing factor.
 This frequently occurs in markets where the showiness of a product or the apparent intricacy of the production process is what attracts customers.